sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-shell-setupwindowsfeaturesshowwindowsmail.md

 # ShowWindowsMail

-`ShowWindowsMail` specifies whether to show entry points for Windows® Mail.
+`ShowWindowsMail` specifies whether to show entry points for Windows Mail.

 **Important**
 This setting is deprecated and should not be used.